RohitGrid/UrbanWatch-AI/README.md

 - **Scale:** ~298,450 total records; 123,734 of those fall within the 20 highest-volume zones used for model training
 - **Key fields used:** `created_datetime`, `latitude`/`longitude`, `location`, `junction_name`, `violation_type`, `vehicle_type`, `vehicle_number`, `validation_status`, `validation_timestamp`

-`police.csv` is not committed to this repo (large, and may be access-restricted by the hackathon organizers) — see [`data/README.md`](data/README.md) for where to place it.
+The dataset is not owned, created, or maintained by the project authors and is used solely for research, analysis, and model development purposes.

+For licensing and distribution terms, please refer to the original data provider.

 ## Project structure